-The Municipality adopted the 2014/2015 IDP and Budget Process Plan on the 21st of August 2013.
+The Municipality adopted the 2015/2016 IDP and Budget Process Plan on the 28th of May 2014.
 Amongst other, it includes appropriate mechanisms, processes and procedures for consultation and participation of local communities, organs of state, and other role players in the IDP drafting process.
-The diagram on the next page outlines the steps in developing the 2014/2015 IDP Review.
+The diagram on the next page outlines the steps in developing the 2015/2016 IDP Review.

-Task & Outputs Development Plan

-- 1. PREPARATION: IDP, Process & Framework plans Preparation and publishing of Process Plan adoption - 2.
-ANALYSIS: Assessment of current levels of development based on existing facts & figures & community input (status quo) - 3.
-STRATEGIES: Vision statement, development objectives and strategies, project identification and prioritization based on stakeholder interaction - 4.
-PROGRAMS, PROJECTS AND BUDGET: Project Business plans including KPI's, outputs, target markets, location, tasks, time-scales, funding sources, responsibilities and budget estimates - 5.
-INTEGRATION: 5-year capital programme; Integrated Spatial Development Framework; Institutional plan; MONITORING MANAGEMENT SYSTEM - 6.
-APPROVAL: Consultation and Submission - 7: MONITORING & IMPLEMENTATION: Advertisement & publication; SDBIP's
+Task & Outputs Development Plan Engagements with Community and Officials 1.
+PREPARATION: IDP, Process & 2015/16 IDP&Budget Process Plan - adopted 28 Framework plans Preparation and May 2014 by Council.
+Preparation and publishing publishing of Process Plan - adoption of Process Plan -2.
+ANALYSIS: Assessment of current levels of development based on existing Situational Analysis - Management workshop held at Tulbagh in 8 & 15 September 2014; Sectoral and facts & figures & community input (status Community engagements held from the 8th to the quo) 18th of Sept 2014.
+INDABA 1 Joint Planning Initiative (JPI) - 8 October 2014 3.
+STRATEGIES: Vision statement, development objectives and strategies, project identification and prioritization based on stakeholder interaction Management Workshop-periodization of projects 17th of November 2014 23 January 2015 was due date for budget inputs by officials.
+4. PROGRAMS, PROJECTS AND BUDGET: 18 February 2015 INDABA 2 with Province Project Business plans including KPI's, outputs, target markets, location, tasks, time-scales, funding sources, responsibilities and budget estimates Administratively finalizing the Draft IDP - March 2015; administratively finalizing the Draft Budget -March 2015; 5.
+INTEGRATION: 5-year capital Adoption of Drafts at Council meeting - 31 March programme; Integrated Spatial 2015; Development Framework; Institutional Community and Sectoral consultative engagements plan; MONITORING MANAGEMENT SYSTEM held from the 8th to the 23rd April 2015; Witzenberg IGR engagement-17th of March Provincial-LGMTEC-3/IDP Analysis 4th of May 2015; 6.
+APPROVAL: Consultation and Submission Workshop between MayCo and SNR Management on Final Draft Review IDP, SDBIP & Budget -11 & 12 May 2015 Adoption by Council of the Reviewed 2015/16 IDP & Budget - 27 May 2015 7: MONITORING & IMPLEMENTATION: Submit copies of the Reviewed IDP, Budget and Advertisement & publication; SDBIP's SDBIP to the MEC, DPLG and Treasury.
+Publish a summary of Reviewed IDP, Budget and SDBIP in Local Newspaper